rafsanRubaiyat/Prediction-performance-of-ML-methods-on-MNIST-data/README.md

 #### Rationale for Model Selection
 Given the results:
-• Use CNNs for the best performance in image classification tasks like MNIST due to their ability to capture spatial hierarchies and local dependencies.
+• Use CNNs for the best performance in image classification tasks like MNIST due to their ability to capture spatial hierarchies and local dependencies. <br>
-• Consider DNNs if computational resources are limited, as they still provide strong performance without the same level of complexity as CNNs.
+• Consider DNNs if computational resources are limited, as they still provide strong performance without the same level of complexity as CNNs. <br>
-• Use SVMs and Random Forests if a balance between accuracy and interpretability is needed, and when computational efficiency is a priority.
+• Use SVMs and Random Forests if a balance between accuracy and interpretability is needed, and when computational efficiency is a priority. <br>
-• Use Decision Trees, Logistic Regression or LDA only for simpler, less complex classification tasks or when quick, interpretable models are required.
-Overall, CNNs are recommended for the highest accuracy in MNIST classification, but the choice of model should also consider the specific requirements and constraints of the task at hand.
+• Use Decision Trees, Logistic Regression or LDA only for simpler, less complex classification tasks or when quick, interpretable models are required. <br> Overall, CNNs are recommended for the highest accuracy in MNIST classification, but the choice of model should also consider the specific requirements and constraints of the task at hand.